-Nutritionists and Dietitians near 97005
+Nutritionists and Dietitians in 97005

 Do you suffer from an incurable chronic illness?
 Have you tried multiple treatment options with limited success?
 Are you tired of feeling sick and tired?
 If so, please consider adding me to your team!
 Some of the conditions I typically treat are: Chronic migraine and other headaches, Irritable Bowel Syndrome, Crohn's Disease, Ulcerative Colitis, Lupus, Fibromyalgia, Arthritis, Joint/Muscle Pain, Chronic Fatigue Syndrome, ADD/ADHD, Austism/ASD, Epilepsy, Narcolepsy, Cancer and Cyclic Vomiting syndrome.
 If you have not found success with treating these or other chronic illnesses then I would love to work with you!